 Treatment for alcohol addiction is based on psychotherapy, changes in environmental and social relations, and medications, as recommended by the Société française d’alcoologie.
 Alcohol addiction is a chronic disorder with a high relapse rate, which requires long-term follow-up by an addiction specialist or psychologist.
 Moreover, alcoholism often goes hand in hand with neuropsychiatric disorders, such as anxiety, depression, mood disorders or personality disorders which complicate management and constitute a poor prognosis for a response to treatment.

 All of the medicinal products currently recommended have been shown to be effective.
 These mainly aim to support abstinence and to prevent relapse.
 However, after treatment, only a third of patients are still abstinent after a year and 10 to 20% after 4 years.
 These medicinal products (acamprosate, naltrexone or even disulfiram) act on the central nervous system to dissuade against alcohol use.
-A new medicinal product, nalmefene, is currently the only treatment indicated for the reduction of alcohol use.
+A new medicinal product, nalmefene, is indicated for the reduction of alcohol use.
 It is an option for those who wish to return to controlled alcohol use (rather than abstinence).

 There is not yet any scientific evidence to suggest that a combination of several medicinal products would be more effective than administration of a single product.
 Current research aims to identify predictive factors for a better response to the different treatments available.